berkealgul/Ar_Tracker/README.md

 # Ar_Tracker
-Minimal libary for multi ar marker tracking, mapping
+Minimal libary for multi ar marker tracking

 it is compatible with ros-kinetic